git/git.github.io/SoC-2016-Ideas.md

 hence it should be grouped with another one (typically another bisect-related idea).

-### Unifying `git branch -l`, `git tag -l`, and `git for-each-ref`

-These three commands are all about selecting a subset of a repository's refs, and then printing the result.
-However, the implementations are not shared.
-Some commands know selection options the others do not (e.g., `--contains`, `--merged`), and others know formatting options the others do not (e.g., `for-each-ref`'s `--format`).

-There have been experimental patches to unify the selection process, and some discussion on unifying the formatting.
-Based on this previous work, factor out a common library which can cleanly handle both selection and formatting, and use it consistently in the three commands.

- - Language: C
- - Difficulty: medium
- - Possible mentors: Jeff King

 ### "git config --unset" improvement

 "git config", when removing the last variable in a section, leaves an